rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

-This chapter expands on the :ref:`Python <python-walkthrough>`, :ref:`Fortran <fortran-walkthrough>` and :ref:`C <c-walkthrough>` walkthrough chapters, by describing in detail how MSG evaluates stellar spectra and photometric colors.
+This chapter expands on the :ref:`Python <python-walkthrough>`, :ref:`Fortran <fortran-walkthrough>` and :ref:`C <c-walkthrough>` walkthroughs, by describing in detail how MSG evaluates stellar spectra and photometric colors.

 Evaluating a Spectrum
 =====================

-To evaluate a stellar spectrum, MSG interpolates in grids of pre-calculated spectroscopic data.
+To evaluate a spectrum, MSG interpolates in a grid of pre-calculated spectroscopic data.
 Focusing on specific intensity evaluation, this involves constructing a (preferably continuous and smooth) function

 .. math::